Lovin’ this article, but need more advice on your tax affairs?

 If the part of the value is attributed to the directors then Entrepreneurs Relief may well be available leaving them only a 10% tax bill (on up to £1 million of value as the new lifetime limit) to pay with no corporation tax being born first.
 The company would still have to pay corporation tax on the profit made on its share of the value.

-Defining a Business Sale or Share Sale?
+Business Sale or Share Sale?

 Up until 2015, the position for a buyer of a business was that they would want to purchase the business only and not the shares as they would be able to write down the whole of the goodwill acquired against future profits.
 From a seller’s point of view a share sale was preferable as this would mean that no corporation tax was payable on sale and entrepreneurs’ relief was available on many occasions such that only 10% was payable on sale.